 Dinosaur Stampede National Monument – Dino Drive

 Dinosaur Stampede is situated 110km south-west of Winton in the Lark Quarry Conservation Park.
 Discover the story behind the world's only recorded evidence of a dinosaur stampede with a visit to the award-winning complex.
-A guided tour is essential to view the Trackways, with daily tours operating at 10am, 12noon and 2pm, offering a comprehensive coverage of the history of the Trackways, from creation to discovery and display.
+A guided tour is essential to view the Trackways, with daily tours operating between 9 April to 8 October 2017, 8.30am to 5pm.
+Tour Times: 9.30am, 11am, 12pm, 1pm, 2pm and 3pm., offering a comprehensive coverage of the history of the Trackways, from creation to discovery and display.

 Old Cork Station and Diamantina National Park – Pioneer Trail